nicolasmf/easy-git-project/README.md

-# Easy git project
+# Easy projects

 This is my first Oh My Zsh plugin.
-It's made to use git in a faster and more understandlable way.
+It's made to use git and create projects in a faster and more understandlable way.

 ## Requirements